Sakorona/SDVMods/DynamicNightTime/README.md

 ## Installation Instructions
 - Unzip the folder into your Mods/ folder after making sure SMAPI is installed

+## Troubleshooting Notes

+* This mod dynamically generates your cycle based on latitude, and then clamps it to the nearest 10  hours.
+This does means that changes that are less than 3 minutes will not be visible.
+This is largely due to the nature of the 10 minute clock in Stardew Valley.

+*This mod uses Harmony, a tool that allows for rewriting of game functions during runtime.

+This mod alters three functions in Game1 - isNightOut, GameClock, getStartingToGetDarkTime, getTrulyDarkTime.
+They will still return the same variables and generally the same intended use.

 ## Changelog
+1.1-rc4
+ - updated for SDV 1.3.16

 1.1-rc3
  - refined algoryhtmns for calcs
  - set night time to naval twilight